atodorov/atodorov.github.com/content/_posts/2015-04-27-how-to-enable-backspace-key-to-navigate-back-in-firefox.markdown

 ---
 layout: post
-title: "How to Enable backspace Key to Navigate Back in Firefox"
+Title: How to Enable backspace Key to Navigate Back in Firefox
 date: 2015-04-27 23:53
 comments: true
 categories: ['tips']